-The primary use of our funds is to originate loans and for repayment of the principal and interest on our debt.
-Our outstanding commitments to fund new loans were \$14.3 million at December 31, 2011, the majority of which were for prime-rate based loans to be originated by First Western, the government guaranteed portion of which is intended to be sold into the secondary market.
-Our net working capital outlay would be approximately \$6.4 million related to these loans; however, the government guaranteed portion of the SBA 7(a) Program loans cannot be sold until they are fully funded.
+In general, the primary use of our funds is to originate loans and for repayment of the principal and interest on our debt.
+Our outstanding commitments to fund new loans were \$19.5 million at December 31, 2012, the majority of which were for prime-rate based loans to be originated by First Western, the government guaranteed portion of which is intended to be sold into the secondary market.
+Our net working capital outlay would be approximately \$3.9 million related to the \$15.0 million of SBA 7(a) Program loan commitments outstanding; however, the government guaranteed portion of the SBA 7(a) Program loans cannot be sold until they are fully funded.
 Commitments have fixed expiration dates.
 Since some commitments expire without the proposed loan closing, total committed amounts do not necessarily represent future cash requirements.
-We anticipate that fundings during 2012 will range from \$40 million to \$50 million.
-In addition, we use funds for operating deficits and holding costs of our REO and properties in the process of foreclosure.
+We anticipate that fundings during 2013 will range from \$55 million to \$65 million, of which \$40 million to \$50 million will be originations under the SBA 7(a) Program.

-There may be several months between when the initial balance of an SBA 7(a) loan is funded and it is fully funded and can be sold pursuant to Secondary Market Loan Sales.
+There may be several months between when the initial balance of an SBA 7(a) Program loan is funded and it is fully funded and can be sold pursuant to Secondary Market Loan Sales.
 In these instances, our liquidity is negatively affected in the short-term.